stitchdata/docs/_saas-integrations/google-search-console/v1/google-search-console-v1.md

   - title: "Enable {{ integration.display_name }} API"
     anchor: "enable-apis"
     content: |
-      1. Login to your **Google Cloud Platform**.
-Make sure you are inside the project that you will use for your {{ integration.display_name }} integration.
+      1. Login to your **Google Cloud Platform** account.
+Make sure you're in the project that you want to use for your {{ integration.display_name }} integration.
       2. Select **APIs & Services** from the left-hand menu panel.
 This will take you to the **APIs & Services** dashboard.
       3. In the dashboard, click **ENABLE APIS AND SERVICES**.
 You will be redirected to the **API Library**.
       4. Search for {{ integration.display_name }} and select `{{ integration.display_name }} API`.